James H. Howard

 "The President has assured us that, as long as we fight for a country that professes democratic faith, your citizenship will remain intact," Chennault advised his volunteers.
 "You will be officially part of the Chinese military so you won't be classified as a war criminal if you are captured."

 On July 10 the Dutch steamer Jagersfontein departed San Francisco en route to Burma by way of Pearl Harbor and Singapore.
 The 123 A.V.G. passengers carried passports listing them as missionaries, farmers, salesmen, students, acrobats--anything but what they truly were--adventurers embarking on one of the most unusual military missions in American history.
-Though Chennault had told them all "this mission is considered secret," he had further noted "it won't be secret for long."
+Though Chennault had told them all "this mission is considered secret," he had further noted, "it won't be secret for long."
 It wasn't!
 Even as the steamer passed beneath the Golden Gate Bridge Radio Tokyo announced that the Jagersfontein would be sunk before it ever reached the Far East.
-The pseudo-secrecy and manipulation of the status of these American citizens was actually little more than a routine of political expediency.
+The pseudo-secrecy and manipulation of the status of these American citizens were actually little more than a routine of political expediency.
 Since Japan had never declared war on China, despite waging years of combat against the Chinese people, the arrival of these American civilians did not violate any sense of neutrality in the ongoing conflict.

 In spite of Radio Tokyo's threat, the Jagersfontein reached Rangoon safely, where the volunteers boarded an aging train for the seven-hour journey of 160 miles into central Burma.
 There, seven miles beyond the town of Toungoo, the A.V.G. set up shop at the Kyedaw Airdrome that had been constructed by the R.A.F. but never used.
 "This is the stink hole of the world," proclaimed one of the now-veteran members of the ground crew that had arrived two weeks earlier.
 Jeered another, "Your barracks have no screening.
 All the bugs of Asia are here to greet you.
 There's no hot water and the latrines are out in the boondocks, where you have to step over snakes along the way."
 About the only thing in short supply at Kyedaw Airdrome was airplanes--only two of the promised 100 aircraft had been assembled at Rangoon and flown to the muddy airfield.